-On September 1, 1966 a small annunciation was published on the newspaper's advertising column.
+On September 1, 1966, a small annunciation was published on the newspaper's advertising column.
 It was to reveal the dream of the Shah (Mohammad Reza Pahlavi), eager to display the wealth generated from oil exploration to have a monument as symbolic gate in capital city of Iran to be the icons of ancient Persia as well as the architectural models of world's industrial countries; A blend of modernism and grandeur of ancient Persian empire.
-21 sketches were participated in competition and being judged.
+21 sketches were participated in the competition and being judged.

-A very dreamy person whose design inspired by his fascination with Persian history, won the competition.
+A very dreamy person whose design inspired by his fascination with Persian history won the competition.
 A fresh graduated of architecture from Tehran University of fine arts, 25 year old Hossein Amanat who abandoned plans to continue his studies in the United States.